Mouse Test Toolbox

 Visual Feedback

-Distinguish different operation types through color changes: light blue for single click, green for normal double-click, red for faulty double-click.
-Data panel synchronously highlights corresponding button areas.
+Color changes distinguish operation types: Light blue for single-click, green for normal double-click, red for faulty double-click.
+The data panel highlights the corresponding button area.

 Button Function Test

-Comprehensively detect all mouse button functions, including left, right, middle and side buttons.
-Real-time display of press and release counts, accurately identifying button sticking or failure issues.
+Comprehensively tests all mouse buttons including left, right, middle, and side buttons.
+Real-time display of press and release counts to accurately identify sticking or unresponsive buttons.

-Tip: Press/release counts should match for normal buttons.
+Tip: Press and release counts should match for a normal button.

 Double-Click Detection

-Automatically identify double-click operations, distinguishing normal double-clicks (200-500ms) from faulty double-clicks (<80ms).
-Abnormal double-click intervals may indicate button mechanical failure or micro-switch aging.
+Automatically identifies double-click actions, distinguishing normal double-clicks (200-500ms) from faulty ones (<80ms).
+Abnormal intervals may indicate mechanical failure or micro-switch wear.

-Detect mouse wheel up/down scrolling function, independently counting scroll up and scroll down actions.
-Suitable for testing wheel encoder performance and scrolling sensitivity.
+Tests mouse wheel up and down scrolling functions with independent counts.
+Useful for testing scroll encoder performance and scrolling sensitivity.

-Tip: Note if there's back-scroll or lag when testing the wheel.
-Wheel Issue Special Test
+Tip: Watch for bounce-back or stuttering when testing the scroll wheel.
+Dedicated Scroll Wheel Test

 Real-time Event Log

-Record timestamp and detailed information of all mouse operations, including button state changes, wheel actions, and double-click events, facilitating problem diagnosis and analysis.
+Logs timestamps and details of all mouse actions, including button state changes, scroll wheel actions, and double-click events for easy problem diagnosis and analysis.

 Test Area Status

-Hover over test area to activate testing function.
+Hover over the test area to activate testing.

 Frequently Asked Questions (FAQ)

-Press any button on the mouse, the corresponding press counter on the right will increase.
-When you release the button, the release counter will also increase.
-If the counter doesn't change, the button may be faulty.
-Normal buttons should respond both when pressed and released.
+Press any mouse button.
+The corresponding 'Pressed' counter on the right will increase.
+When you release the button, the 'Released' counter also increases.
+If the counters don't change, the button might be faulty.
+A normal button should respond to both press and release actions.

-Press count tracks how many times you've pressed the button.
-Release count tracks how many times you've released the button.
+The 'Pressed' count tracks how many times you've pressed the button down.
+The 'Released' count tracks how many times you've let go of the button.
 For normal mouse operation, these two numbers should match when you release the button.
-If they don't match, it may indicate a stuck button or abnormal release.
-Significantly different counts may indicate mechanical issues with the button.
+A mismatch might indicate the button is sticking or not releasing properly.
+A large difference suggests a mechanical issue.

-Why does the counter show values larger than my actual presses?
+Why is the counter showing a number higher than my actual clicks?

 • Micro-switch aging or oxidation causing poor contact